 Using Spreads for your Tarot / Oracle Reading

 Most readers use what’s called a Spread.
 A Spread is a layout of a certain number of cards that are laid out in a pattern.
-YOu don’t have to use a spread, but it is a great way to explore the cards.
+These are commonly used in Tarot and Oracle Readings.
+You don’t have to use a spread, but it is a great way to explore the cards.
 It can also help you decide what number of cards you would like to use in your reading.

 There are many different types of spreads.
 They can vary in size and complexity, but the most common ones used by tarot readers or card-readers include:

 One Card Spreads: This is a single card chosen to answer a question about your life with little information given at first glance.
 This type of reading is often done to introduce how one would use cards for divination purposes.